Dr. Richard Freed

 Born in San Francisco, I currently live just east of there in Walnut Creek, California.
 While the Bay Area is a hotbed for tech innovation, I find that many of those who work or live in and around Silicon Valley are quite concerned about the wired lives lived by our children.
 I spent my elementary and middle school years in Kansas, which helped show me the magnificence of nature, and I did much of my psychology training in the learning center of Boston, which sparked my interest in research.
 I attended the California School of Professional Psychology and completed my postdoctoral fellowship at Cambridge Hospital / Harvard Medical School.

-My present-day life is defined by working alongside my wife to raise two amazing daughters, practicing as a clinical psychologist and supervisor, studying the effects of children’s technology, and speaking on parenting in the age of digital technology.
-I am also on the advisory board of Families Managing Media and a contributor to the Huffington Post.
+My present-day life is defined by raising two amazing daughters, practicing as a clinical psychologist and supervisor, studying the effects of children’s technology, and speaking on parenting in the age of digital technology.
+I am also on the advisory boards of Families Managing Media and the Campaign for a Commercial-Free Childhood’s Children’s Screen Time Action Network, as well as a contributor to the Huffington Post.

 Living in a home as the only male (save for one of the two cats we adopted) has required some adjustments.
-I have been unsuccessful in convincing my family about the beauty of classic cars.
-I am thankful, however, that my wife and girls are kind enough to humor me by attending the occasional car show, and then may considerately ask me questions such as what is the difference between a V-6 and a V-8.
+I have been unsuccessful in convincing my two girls about the beauty of classic cars.
+I am thankful, however, that my girls are kind enough to humor me by attending the occasional car show, and then may considerately ask me questions such as what is the difference between a V-6 and a V-8.